jstachio/kiwi/readme.md

 `KeyValuesEnvironment`

-Kiwi provides a facade to access system properties, environment variables, class resource loaders, stdin, command line arguments and logging.
+Ezkv provides a facade to access system properties, environment variables, class resource loaders, stdin, command line arguments and logging.
 This can be useful for unit testing but the most useful is the logger.

-The logger in Kiwi by default does nothing but users may want to plug their own implementations to keep track of resource loading.
+The logger in Ezkv by default does nothing but users may want to plug their own implementations to keep track of resource loading.

 ### KeyValuesSystem

 `KeyValuesSystem`

-This is the entrypoint into Kiwi and used to load the initial part of the chain of resources.
+This is the entrypoint into Ezkv and used to load the initial part of the chain of resources.
 The bootstrapping part of your application will call it first and will often convert or pass the loaded key values to something else.